MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ne-webservices-ws_type.md

 <a href="/windows/win32/api/webservices/ne-webservices-ws_xml_reader_encoding_type">WS_FIELD_NILLABLE</a> | <b>WS_FIELD_OPTIONAL</b></li>
 </ul>
 A nil array is represented by setting the array pointer field to <b>NULL</b> and specifying a length of 0.
-                    A nil array is distinquished from an empty array based on whether or not the array pointer field is
+                    A nil array is distinguished from an empty array based on whether or not the array pointer field is
-                    <b>NULL</b> or not (in both cases the length is zero).
+                    <b>NULL</b> (in both cases the length is zero).

 This type does not support specifying a <a href="/windows/desktop/api/webservices/ns-webservices-ws_default_value">WS_DEFAULT_VALUE</a>.